 Croft House Bedroom

 In 1933 the Duke and Duchess of York visited Skye and during their visit they were taken to many places of interest.
-At that time there were many thatched houses to be found throughout the island, and naturally, the Royal visitors were impressed with their smart appearance and the ingenuity and skill of the crofters who were able to build for themselves houses were so functional and blended in so well with the environment.
+At that time there were many thatched houses to be found throughout the island, and naturally, the Royal visitors were impressed with their smart appearance and the ingenuity and skill of the crofters who were able to build for themselves houses which were so functional and blended in so well with the environment.

 The house which is now the main house in the group was the one chosen for a Royal party visit, and it is therefore considered likely that it is the only croft house on the island to have the distinction of having being visited by a couple who were later to become the much loved and respected King and Queen of Great Britain and the Commonwealth.